 All About Images for Your Etsy Shop

-Figuring out the images is one of the hardest parts of setting up an Etsy shop.
-So I'm here to give you a few pointers.
+Figuring out the images is one of the most difficult parts of setting up an Etsy shop.
+So I’m here to give you a few pointers.

 Tips for Creating Images